gradle/gradle/subprojects/docs/src/docs/release/notes.md

 We would like to thank the following community contributors to this release of Gradle:
 [Thomas Broyer](https://github.com/tbroyer).

+## Upgrade Instructions

+Switch your build to use Gradle 5.2 by updating your wrapper properties:

+`./gradlew wrapper --gradle-version=5.2`

+Standalone downloads are available at [gradle.org/release-candidate](https://gradle.org/release-candidate).

 ## Improvements for plugin authors

 ### Service injection into project extensions